khmelnitskiianton/Differentiator/README.md

 `log_tex.cpp` `log_tex.h`

-My program generates logs in pdf with tex!
+My program generates logs in pdf with tex and python graphic!
 So, you can see in `tex/` file `matan_book.pdf` - it is funny generated math book!

 It write every steps in differentiating with cringe phrases, in the and it adds changings(security from overflowing formula in one line)!